 Artificial Intelligence (AI) ✨ | LTG

-Prompt Pioneers: Guiding Teachers to Leverage Generative Tools through Coaching
+Prompt Pioneers: Guiding Teachers to Leverage Generative Tools Through Coaching

 Current Deployment Status

 Buffalo Public Schools Instructional and Technology Departments are dedicated to the continuation of pioneering the deployment of AI technologies in the educational landscape.
-Policy is currently being developed by stakeholders including: Teachers, Parents, Students, Instructional Technology Coaches, Administrators via appropriated funds via the Learning Technology Grant (LTG).
+Policy is currently developed by stakeholders including: Teachers, Parents, Students, Instructional Technology Coaches, Administrators via appropriated funds via the Learning Technology Grant (LTG).

-Currently AI only offered in the most limited capacity, technology within applications can be utilized by students.
+Currently AI is only offered in the most limited capacity, technology within applications can be utilized by students.

 As artificial intelligence tools become more advanced and widely available, it’s essential for students, educators, and families to understand the appropriate and inappropriate uses of these technologies in academic settings.
 These guidelines outline what AI is, highlight academic integrity concerns, and address key safety, privacy, and learning challenges associated with its use.